jhudsl/tidyversecourse/manuscript/prediction.md

 ![](images/ghimage/014.png)

 It can sometimes be difficult to decide whether or not a sample should be removed from the dataset.
 In the simplest terms, no observation should be removed from your dataset unless there is a valid reason to do so.
 For a more extreme example, what if that dataset we just discussed (with all the samples having ages between 18 and 65) had one sample with the age 600?
 Well, if these are human data, we clearly know that is a data entry error.
 Maybe it was supposed to be 60 years old, but we may not know for sure.
-If we can follow up with that individual and double-check, it's best to do that, correct the error, make a note of it, and continue you with the analysis.
+If we can follow up with that individual and double-check, it's best to do that, correct the error, make a note of it, and continue with the analysis.
 However, that's often not possible.
 In the cases of obvious data entry errors, it's likely that you'll have to remove that observation from the dataset.
 It's valid to do so in this case since you know that an error occurred and that the observation was not accurate.

 Outliers do not only occur due to data entry errors.
 Maybe you were taking weights of your observations over the course of a few weeks.
 On one of these days, your scale was improperly calibrated, leading to incorrect measurements.
 In such a case, you would have to remove these incorrect observations before analysis.

 Outliers can occur for a variety of reasons.
 Outliers can occur due human error during data entry, technical issues with tools used for measurement, as a result of weather changes that affect measurement accuracy, or due to poor sampling procedures.
-It's **always** important to look at the distribution of your observations for a variable to see if anything is falling far away from the rest of the observations.
-If there are, it's then important to think about why this occurred and determine whether or not you have a valid reason to remove the observations from the data.
+It's **always** important to look at the distribution of your observations for a variable to see if any observations are falling far away from the rest of the observations.
+It's then important to think about why this occurred and determine whether or not you have a valid reason to remove the observations from the data.

-An important note is that observations should never be removed just to make your results look better.
+An important note is that observations should never be removed just to make your results look better!
 Wanting better results is not a valid reason for removing observations from your dataset.

 ### Identifying Outliers